What do we mean when we talk about “circularity” in fashion? Or when we say that we are working to become a fully circular business?

 Since 2015 we’ve been working to reduce the environmental impact of our products as signatories of the Sustainable Clothing Action Plan (SCAP), led by sustainability charity WRAP.
 And in 2020 we were one of the first to commit to Textiles 2030, WRAP’s plan to speed up the UK fashion industry’s move to circularity whilst reducing carbon emissions and water use.

-Right now, 25% of the clothes we sell are made from recycled fibers or more sustainably sourced materials – like recycled cotton or polyester – and our goal is to make all of them this way by 2030.
+Right now, 40% of the clothes we sell are made from recycled fibres or more sustainably sourced materials and our goal is to make all of them this way by 2030.

-We will also stop using new or “virgin” fibers in our clothes unless they’re more sustainably sourced.
+We will also stop using new or “virgin” fibres in our clothes unless they’re more sustainably sourced.

 How Primark is Becoming More Circular